Rob--/memoryjs/README.md

 `npm run build64` if you want to target 64 bit processes

+# Node Webkit / Electron

+If you are planning this module with Node Webkit or Electron, take a look at [Liam Mitchell](https://github.com/LiamKarlMitchell)'s build notes [here](https://github.com/Rob--/memoryjs/issues/23).

 # Usage

 For a complete example, view `index.js` and `example.js`.